How do I make my site say it’s “secure” in web browsers?

 2. Change your URLs to prefer “https” instead of “http”

-Adding an SSL certificate allows your site to use secure SSL connections, but doesn’t force web browsers to connect securely.
-To actually use the certificate, you need to load each page of your site in a browser using https:// at the beginning of the URL address, instead of http://.
+Adding an SSL certificate allows your site to use secure SSL connections, but doesn’t make web browsers connect securely.
+To actually use the certificate, web browsers need to use https:// at the beginning of the URL address for each page, instead of http://.
 So you should now use URLs beginning with:

 ... instead of: